 Romance on the rocks

 Negative: Kinda like Disaronno on the rocks but a lot less fun and definitely not amaretto-tasting.
 I’m single and on dating apps like most young people.
 Dating apps are fun, I guess.
 It’s like being in a candy shop (who am I, American?) and being able to choose any chocolate bar available.
 The problem with this though, is just because you’re in Willy Wonka’s Chocolate Factory (mind the pun) doesn’t mean every chocolate bar is going to be sweet and nice.
-I’ve learnt from my fair share of shitty romances what is good for me and what is not good for me.
+I’ve learnt from my fair share of useless romances what is good for me and what is not good for me.
 I’ve realised I have a fantastic ability to source the very red flags who are absolutely useless for my self esteem and confidence.
 These red flags walk around London with their penis located firmly on their head like a rotating blue and red LED police car beacon, letting off a really annoying siren when they find ANY attractive woman – leaving you feeling like you’re just on some vagina conveyor belt.
 As much as I’m not looking for a relationship right now, that’s a pretty hard thing to just accept and be 100% cool-as-a-cucumber fine with.
 But that’s modern day dating right?

 Here’s another thing – I’m dating during a pandemic, and I’m living with someone who’s vulnerable.
 That’s difficult for me to accept – why?
 Well, because it means if there’s any chance I’m going to be attracted to this person, I’m going to need them to take a test so I don’t risk anything.
 Although some people have accepted this, I’m aware that those who just see me in the line of the many women they can tap won’t be bothered and will cast you aside easily for the next, as soon as I even mention it.
 That makes it quite difficult for me to a) not get embarrassed over my home situation and b) remember my worth.
 It’s difficult to not feel hurt when your possible date casts you aside for something that is really quite personal to you.
 It makes me not feel good enough and embarrassed I’ve even asked.

 Positive: I guess everything happens for a reason right?
 I personally prefer meeting guys through other people, they usually turn out to be a lot more real, but what can ya do.
 I can’t help my life or what’s happened in it.
-I can’t help that returning from travelling means I’m skint as shit and I can’t afford to move out – which in turn means I need to be selfless and think of someone more vulnerable.
+I can’t help that returning from travelling means I’m skint as hell and I can’t afford to move out – which in turn means I need to be selfless and think of someone more vulnerable.
 If I want to try and live my life as normal as I can – as a 27-year old woman who wants to date and meet people – then I have to live up to the realism that this IS my life – and it’s different to others.
-I hate the fact I need to ask, but if I get on with someone, whether they are a penis siren head or not, and they can’t be bothered to get a test – or just drop me like a sack of shit because of it – I can’t help that.
+I hate the fact I need to ask, but if I get on with someone, whether they are a penis siren head or not, and they can’t be bothered to get a test – or just drop me like a sack of sh*t because of it – I can’t help that.
 That’s not my problem – it just means they weren’t right for me, and I can source my fun and good times elsewhere.
 Ultimately, I know there’s a billion girls on these apps, and I’m one of them.
 There’s loads that will happily meet you, Hinge or Bumble man reading, who don’t need you to get a test beforehand – but I’m not one of them.
-If that puts someone off or they feel like they can’t be assed (despite the fact, that I’m funny as fuck and a great time) then that’s their loss, and I deserve someone who can understand that, rather than make me feel like shit because of it.
+If that puts someone off or they feel like they can’t be assed (despite the fact, that I’m funny and a great time) then that’s their loss, and I deserve someone who can understand that, rather than make me feel like rubbish because of it.

 Job security – and lack of

-Negative: Well, let’s not beat around the bush here – this has been a shitshow for a ton of people.
+Negative: Well, let’s not beat around the bush here – this has been a sh*tshow for a ton of people.
 Loss jobs, flailing travel and hospitality industries trying to get money back in – it’s been tough on everyone in some way shape or form.
 When I was travelling, I was ecstatic that I’d fallen into a writing career.
 There also didn’t feel much pressure with it – it was relaxed and I didn’t need to think at that point about income.
 That changed as soon as I came back home – where I had a ton of thinking time and space to compare my life to those around me.
 Here I am, a writer at the beginning of (hopefully) a long career and I’m surrounded by those with stable jobs, great income and a path to follow – and I can’t afford to move out.
 OH GREAT.
 So, what does this mean??
 Does this mean I’ll be alone living with my parents until I’m 75?
 Does this mean I’ll be on a diet of bread (gluten free) and butter (or dairy free margarine ‘cos #intolerance) because I can’t afford anything else?
 I can just picture myself, living with my four dogs with my parents, the pandemic still continuing until I’m middle aged, still having to ask people to get a test before they see me.
 OH WHAT A LIFE.

 Positive: Okay, so for the first time – possibly in my entire life – I’ve found something I LOVE, and how great is that?!
 For the FIRST time, I feel confident in what I’m doing – and I know I’m not too shabby at it either.
-I love writing, I love telling stories and connecting deeply with people I don’t know through a pen and paper (or fingers, a shitty Google Chromebook and Google Docs, but same same).
+I love writing, I love telling stories and connecting deeply with people I don’t know through a pen and paper (or fingers, a useless Google Chromebook and Google Docs, but same same).
 I’ve now got the time to brainstorm, pitch ideas, write and create – and for now, not need to worry – because I believe bigger and better things are on the horizon.
 It’s just about committing to it and continuing with an open mind.

 SO – to summarise.